 Although men develop carpal tunnel syndrome, women are three times more likely than men to endure the pain and tingling caused by nerve compression.
 The doctors at Orthocenter have helped many patients prevent permanent damage, maintain full function, and achieve long-term relief from carpal tunnel syndrome.
-If you have questions about wrist pain or you’d like to schedule an appointment, use online booking or call one of the offices in Red Bank, Morganville, and Marlboro Township, New Jersey.
+If you have questions about wrist pain or you’d like to schedule an appointment, use online booking or call one of the offices in Red Bank, Morganville, and Holmdel, New Jersey.

 The median nerve travels down each arm and into your hands, passing through a narrow channel in your wrists called the carpal tunnel.
 When the nerve is compressed inside the channel, you have carpal tunnel syndrome.

 You may inherit a small wrist that’s more susceptible to carpal tunnel syndrome.
 The nerve also becomes pinched by:

 Carpal tunnel symptoms develop very slowly, so at first, your symptoms will be mild.
 Over time, you’ll begin to experience: